Radiative GRMHD simulations of puffy accretion discs: Numerical versus analytical models of sub-Eddington accretion

 \section{Acknowledgements}

-The authors thank Andrew Chael and Brandon Curd for their support with the \koral{} code and Michal Dov\v{c}iak for useful discussion.
+The authors thank Andrew Chael and Brandon Curd for their support with the \koral{} code and Ramesh Narayan and Michal Dov\v{c}iak for useful discussions.
 We gratefully acknowledge the Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within the computational grant no. PLG/2025/018611.
 This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).

 DL acknowledges the Czech Science Foundation (GA\v{C}R) project No. 25-16928O and the internal grant of the Silesian University IGS/17/2024.
 MA and GT acknowledge the GA\v{C}R grant No. 21-06825X.
 DL and GT also acknowledge the internal grant of the Silesian University no. SGS/25/2024.
 MW is supported by a Ramón~y~Cajal grant RYC2023-042988-I from the Spanish Ministry of Science and Innovation and acknowledges financial support from the Severo Ochoa grant CEX2021-001131-S funded by MCIN/AEI/ 10.13039/501100011033.
 AR is partially supported by the Polish National Science Center grant No. 2021/41/B/ST9/04110.
 WK acknowledges partial support of this work by the Polish NCN grant No. 2019/35/O/ST9/03965.